 Book - George Henry Haydon, 'The Australian Emigrant', 1854 Reg.
 No: HT 11987

-- Book 'The Australian Emigrant' by George Henry Haydon, First Edition, 1854.
+- Book entitled 'The Australian Emigrant' by George Henry Haydon, First Edition, 1854.
 This book was intended as a guide book for potential immigrants.
 The frontispiece of this book includes a humorous sketch showing the 'before' and 'after' of emigration and the self-reliance of the successful immigrant.
-The book draws on many of Haydon's experinces and self image from the five years he spent in Victria from 1840-1845.
+The book draws on many of Haydon's experiences from the five years he spent in Victoria from 1840-1845.
 During his time in Australia Haydon cultivated the image of the colonial frontiersman and espoused the bush virtues of hospitality, mateship and self-reliance, all of which found expression in this novel.

 George Henry Haydon was born in Heavitree, Devon, England, on 26 August 1822.
-Looking for adventure, he emmigrated to Melbourne in July 1840, where he worked as a clerk in William Kerr's bookshop, as an architect designing terraced cottages and then for the newspapers.
+Looking for adventure, he migrated to Melbourne in July 1840, where he worked as a clerk in William Kerr's bookshop, as an architect designing terraced cottages and then for the newspapers.
 He became one of Melbourne's first drawing masters and also sold sketches to the papers.
-Haydon was concerned about Aboriginals, who he stoutly defended against the prejudices of the colonists, and studied their language and customs.
+Haydon was concerned about Aboriginal people, whom he defended against the prejudices of the colonists, and studied their language and customs.
 His friend and shooting companion was Benbo, of the Werribee 'tribe', who once saved his life and was the subject of many sketches.

 - Green covered hardcover book of 192 pages.
-There is gold painted along spine and at edges.
+Gold painted along spine and at edges.
 The book contains six wood engraved plates.
 The frontispiece of the book includes a humorous sketch by the author,

 |Dimensions:||1.90 cm (Height), 13.90 cm (Width), 21.65 cm (Length)|